Memorial Day vs. Veterans Day: What’s the Difference?

 If you're not sure what the difference is between Memorial Day and Veterans Day, you're not alone.
 Here's what you need to know.

 Every year, two seemingly similar holidays at opposite ends of the calendar celebrate and honor Americans who have served our country.
-You may know that Memorial Day falls on a Monday at the end of May, creating a nice long weekend to kick off summer (it fell on May 30 this year), while Veterans Day, on the other hand, falls annually on Nov.
+You may know that Memorial Day falls on a Monday at the end of May, creating a nice long weekend to kick off summer (it falls on May 29 this year), while Veterans Day, on the other hand, falls annually on Nov.
 11 and serves an entirely different purpose.

 What’s the difference between Memorial Day and Veterans Day?